 There is a massive problem with the people of the Earth.
 I find it challenging to find the motive behind racial discrimination, a ‘ hate crime.
 Maternal grandparents were the first offsprings following the massacres of the Macleay, the Hunter and Hastings Rivers in New South Wales.
 Massacres perpetrated before 1939 are better known than those carried out.
 After 1839, there was a risk that those involved in killings would hang.

 Myall Creek massacre had established that if anyone of ‘ unusual courage and humanity reported a massacre, there were those in authority who would act with equal honesty and humanity.
-Following the Myall Creek massacre, seven white men had eventually been hung.
-Myall Creek station is north of the boundary covered in this history, but it had such a considerable influence on the attitudes of Europeans towards massacres in general and towards the Falls country in particular, that is needed and included to add to the understanding of what followed.
+Following the Myall Creek massacre, seven white men were eventually hung.
+Myall Creek station is north of the boundary covered in this history.
+Still, it had a considerable influence on the attitudes of Europeans towards massacres in general.
+Towards the Falls country, in particular, is needed and included to add to the understanding of what followed.

 Historian Russel Ward tells of a massacre as late as 1927 and continues:

 “Just ninety years earlier, the most notorious of all such deeds happened on Henry Dangar’s Myall Creek in northwestern New South Wales.
 This massacre is remembered, not because it was more brutal and bloody than a hundred similiar events; it was not , but because it was better documented and because of what it showed about the values and assumptions of white society at the time…”

 Mr William Hobbs was the manager of Myall Creek, and, fortunately for them, many of the Myall Creek Blacks were out on the run with him on the afternoon of the massacre.